StratfordHS/Support/Problems and Solutions.md

 * Check the repo.
 Usually the update worked.
 Check for the presence of the `.github` folder and the black "Work in Repl.it" button in the `README.md`.

 **GitHub is trying to install Repl.it, but it is already installed so you can't click the save button.**
-* **Possible simpler method.
-Try this first and report success or failure.**
 * Log out of Repl.
 * Login to Repl using GitHub (click on the cat silhouette).
 * Go back to your repo and click the "Work in Repl.it" button.
-* **This works, but the above option is simpler, if it works reliably.
-Still testing.**
-  * On the page where you can't click the save button, scroll down to the "Danger Zone" and click "Uninstall Repl.it".
-  * Go back to your repo and click the "Work in Repl.it" button.
-  * Click what you need to to install Repl.it again.

 **Students click "Work on Repl.it" button, but when Repl.it loads there are no files or files are missing.**
 * Go back to their repo and click the button again.
 It may take a few tries, but it will work.